 Neutrality is a key aspect of a sensory room.
 Not in a chic Swedish minimalistic design sense.
 But in the sense that your space can act as a blank canvas for any user to quickly transform into their own colourfully comforting sensory environment.
-A neutrally designed Multi-Sensory Room allows anyone to create their own personalised, immersive sensory environment whilst in the space.
+A neutrally designed Multi-Sensory Room allows anyone to create their own personalised, immersive sensory environment.
 Whilst one user might like a dark space that’s great for focusing on a bubble tube’s changing colours, another might prefer a brighter space filled with natural light so that they can connect their senses to nature.

 Our Sensory Design Team has put together a list of 5 Sensory Room Decoration Tips for you to follow – they’re simple and will help you create an inclusive sensory space.

 There’s a good reason why you wouldn’t paint your bedroom a lively lime green; it’s not the most soothing colour to help us relax before a night’s sleep.

 This same logic should be applied to your sensory space.

 We’d recommend using cool and neutral colours to decorate the walls of your sensory room.
-Although if you’d like to add a splash of colour, keep it simple and natural with a calm duck egg blue or a soft sage green.
+However, if you’d like to add a splash of colour, keep it simple and natural with a calm duck egg blue or a soft sage green.

 White-ish, plain-coloured walls are the best for projection and light effects as they reflect their wonderful colours and patterns without augmenting any sensory magic.